Paolo-Maffei/xplproject/tieske.xPL_Girder_plugin/ReadMe.txt

 ============================================================================
 7 - Changelog
 ============================================================================
+06-jun-2011 version 0.1.0 by Thijs Schreijer
-05-jun-2011 version 0.0.9 by Thijs Schreijer
+         Offloaded the handling of girder.basic messages to a message handler Added a 'PC Remote' handler for RFXLAN devices 05-jun-2011 version 0.0.9 by Thijs Schreijer
          events generated for devices arriving and leaving events generated for status changes of xPL connection